Return to main page

 The School Site Council

 The Site Council consists of staff and parents, who meet once a month to discuss school programs and spending, with particular emphasis on bringing all students to grade level, and providing a sound after-school program for our students.
-The after-school program includes a homework club, run by Mrs. Calsoyas, Mrs. Billeci and Patti Thran, chorus and drama taught by Mrs. Eakle and sports coached by Diane Billeci and Patti Thran.
-Pope Valley School received funding from Title I (Improving America's Schools Act), Title II (Staff Development), Title IV (Safe and Drug Free Schools and Communities), Title V (Innovative Programs), EIA/SCE (State Compensatory Education), School Improvement Program, and Tobacco Use Prevention Education.
-The budget also included funds from Class Size Reduction, Gifted and Talented Education, Home to School Transportation, Instructional Materials and Lottery.
-The School Site Council organizes the annual Spring Picnic fund-raiser.
-Members of the School Site Council help with fund raisers to provide extra materials and activities for the children.
+The after-school program includes a sports coached by Mrs. Billeci, Miss Cooper and Patti Thran and chorus and drama taught by Mrs. Eakle.
+Pope Valley School received funding from Title I (Improving America's Schools Act), Title II (Staff Development), Title V (Innovative Programs), and EIA/SCE (State Compensatory Education), School Improvement Program.
+The School Site Council organizes the annual Crab Feed fund-raiser.

 Contact Person: Katrina Speridon (707) 965-9530